cv-chaitali/Black-Ice-Classification-with-Hyperspectral-Imaging-and-Deep-Learning/README.md

 ### 📊 Data Access

-Due to the data size, **raw data is private**.
+Due to the data size/collaboration with external organisation, **raw data is private**.
 However, you can request access via email:
 - **Contact**: [bhchaitali@yu.ac.kr](mailto:bhchaitali@yu.ac.kr)

 *After approval, instructions for accessing the data will be provided.*